-(1) A physician has stated that, in the physician's professional opinion, after having completed a full assessment of the patient's medical history and current medical condition made in the course of a bona fide physician-patient relationship, the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition seven states, including Michigan, and is board certified in ophthalmology.
+[a] physician has stated that, in the physician's professional opinion, after having completed a full assessment of the patient's medical history and current medical condition made in the course of a bona fide physician-patient relationship, the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition[.]
+[MCL 333.26428(a)(1).]

+1 MCL 333.26428, which is quoted in its entirety later in this opinion, states that a medical-purpose defense shall be presumed valid if, among other things, in seven states, including Michigan, and was board-certified in ophthalmology.
 Dr. Eisenbud also had worked in the past as an emergency room practitioner and a family practitioner.
 At the time of the preliminary examination, Dr. Eisenbud had worked for the past 19 months for The Hemp and Cannabis Foundation (THCF) Medical Clinic.
-He testified that he is "not from Michigan" and was currently working in six out of the seven states in which he is licensed to practice medicine, although he later suggested that he was working in all seven states.2
+He testified that he is "not from Michigan" and was currently working in six out of the seven states in which he was licensed to practice medicine, although he later suggested that he was working in all seven states.2

-Dr. Eisenbud testified that defendants were his patients and he examined each of them on March 3, 2009, when both were seeking to be permitted to use medical marijuana under the MMMA.
+Dr. Eisenbud testified that defendants were his patients and that he examined each of them on March 3, 2009, when both were seeking to be permitted to use marijuana under the MMMA.
 A clinic technician screened defendants before their appointment in a telephone interview and by reviewing their medical records.
-Dr. Eisenbud met with each defendant for about half an hour, spending five minutes reviewing the medical records and about ten minutes on the physical examination; he also interviewed them.
-For both defendants, during the tenminute physical examination, Dr. Eisenbud examined their general appearance and skin, listened to their lungs, examined their abdomen, examined their head and neck, did a neurological and cardiovascular assessment, and assessed mental health.
+Dr. Eisenbud met with each defendant for about a half-hour, spending 5 minutes reviewing the medical records and about 10 minutes on the physical examination; he also interviewed them.
+During their 10-minute physical examinations, Dr. Eisenbud examined both defendants' general appearance and skin, listened to their lungs, examined their abdomens, examined their heads and necks, did a neurological and cardiovascular assessment, and assessed their mental health.

-Dr. Eisenbud testified that he signed the authorization for each defendant in his professional capacity because each qualified under the MMMA and each would benefit from using medical marijuana.
+Dr. Eisenbud testified that he signed the authorization for each defendant in his professional capacity because each qualified under the MMMA and each would benefit medically from using marijuana.
 He opined that his relationship with each defendant was a bona fide physician-patient relationship because he interviewed defendants, examined them, and looked at their medical records in order to gain a full understanding of their medical problems.
 Dr. Eisenbud acknowledged that the THCF Medical Clinic did not require patients to bring their complete medical records.
 The records from Redden were from two years before his examination by Dr. Eisenbud, and Clark's records were from a year before her examination by Dr. Eisenbud.

-Regarding Redden, Dr. Eisenbud concluded that he had a debilitating condition that caused pain, satisfying the MMMA.
-Regarding Clark, Dr. Eisenbud concluded, based on her medical records and interviewing her, that she suffered from nausea.
-Dr. Eisenbud did not testify regarding what caused Redden's pain and Clark's nausea.
+Regarding Redden, Dr. Eisenbud concluded that he had a debilitating condition that caused pain, satisfying the MMMA's requirements.
+Regarding Clark, Dr. Eisenbud concluded from her medical records and interviewing her that she suffered from nausea.
+Dr. Eisenbud did not testify regarding what caused Redden's pain or Clark's nausea.
 Dr. Eisenbud only examined each defendant once.
 He viewed the only risk of defendants' using marijuana as related to driving; he indicated that they should not drive within four hours of using it.

-Dr. Eisenbud testified that defendants did not consult with any other doctors regarding medical-marijuana authorization before their appointments with him.
-According to Dr. Eisenbud, each defendant was using other narcotics for their conditions, and he opined that access to marijuana would give them the opportunity to wean themselves off of those narcotics.
+Dr. Eisenbud testified that defendants had not consulted with any other doctors regarding medical-marijuana authorization before their appointments with him.
+According to Dr. Eisenbud, both defendants were using other narcotics for their conditions, and he opined that access to marijuana would give them the opportunity to wean themselves off of those narcotics.

-The parties stipulated that Redden had two previous convictions for possession with intent to distribute marijuana.
+The parties stipulated that Redden had two previous convictions for possession of marijuana with intent to distribute.